Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 just a matter of decoding the bitmap directly to a video buffer.

-The 3DO does not come with preprocessed background bitmaps, but draws in software the background btiamps by reading the .LEV files for attributes (flipping, xy) and decoding the graphic tiles found in .BNQ and .SGD files.
+The 3DO does not come with preprocessed background bitmaps, but draws in software the background bitmaps by reading the .LEV files for attributes (flipping, xy) and decoding the graphic tiles found in .BNQ and .SGD files.

 The executable relies on default .cel files as place-holders where the software decoded graphics